khofstadter/navigatingthedigitalworld.com/docs/project-management.md

 <!-- can I add ideas about FFR, entrainment, synchronization here ?-->

+The page
-The page emphasizes the importance of regular feedback and provides a comprehensive list of methods and tools that can be utilized in Agile Project Management (APM) across any field of research.
+1. outlines the principles of Agile Project Management (APM), to emphasize the importance of regular feedback
+2. provides a list of methods and tools, that can be used in any field of research. <!-- is this true?
+"Any"? -->

 {: .no_toc }